sisl/aquila/docs/operations.md

 Most operational knobs live in the dashboard: **gear icon → Settings**.
 Saved values are stored in the database, override the backend's env defaults, and **apply live** — no restart needed.
 Sections:

 - **Gateway** — enable/disable the [OpenAI gateway](gateway.md) (disabled → `/v1` returns 503; direct node URLs keep working) and its request timeout.
+API key management (permanent and temporary keys, per-deployment scoping) also lives here — see [Gateway → Authentication](gateway.md#authentication).
 - **Deployments** — the start-timeout watchdog, plus the deploy form's pre-filled defaults: port, GPU fraction, serve duration, vLLM version, max failed restarts.
 - **Notifications** — webhook URL (Slack-aware) and the expiry-warning lead time.
-- **Data** — metric-history retention, and the granular purge (select any of: deployment records, nodes, metric history, saved configurations; purging nodes includes their deployments and metrics).
+- **System** — metric-history retention, warm-cache defaults (enable by default on new nodes, busy guard seconds), sync-loop intervals, and node/deployment failure thresholds.
-- **Advanced** — sync-loop intervals and node/deployment failure thresholds.
+- **Danger Zone** — granular purge (select any of: deployment records, nodes, metric history, saved configurations; purging nodes includes their deployments and metrics).

 The env variables below remain the *defaults* for these settings (used until a value is saved in the UI); infrastructure values (Postgres, Consul, bind addresses) are env-only.